umbraco/UmbracoDocs/sustainability-best-practices/frontend/page-weight-budgets.md

 # Set page weight budgets / carbon emissions benchmarks

 Page weight represents the amount of data transferred to access the web page (based only on HTTP requests).
-In simple terms: the bigger the number, the more carbon emissions.
+In short: the bigger the number, the more carbon emissions.

 It is recommended to keep this metric as low as possible so setting a page weight budget can help you keep on top of this.
 As denoted in the [Web Almanac](https://almanac.httparchive.org/en/2022/sustainability#page-weight), 1 MB should be a maximum when you get started but 500 kB should be your ultimate threshold.